HumanSignal/label-studio/docs/source/tags/shortcut.md

 | [background] | <code>string</code> | <code>&quot;#333333&quot;</code> | Background color in hexadecimal |

 ### Example
+Basic labeling configuration to add a shortcut that places the text SILENCE in a given Text Area while doing transcription.

+!!! note
+    1. The default background color for the `Shortcut` tag is gray color.
+    2. You can change the background color using text or hexadecimal format in the `background` parameter.

 ```html
 <!--
 Basic labeling configuration to add a shortcut that places the text SILENCE in a given Text Area while doing transcription.